sajalmundra/nse-ipo-cohort-analysis/README.md

 ## Step 4: Cohort Decay Analysis (Part A)

-**Goal:** Do IPOs listed in "frothy" years — particularly 2021 — underperform IPOs from quieter years, over 6 months to 3 years?
+**Goal:** Do IPOs listed in "frothy" years ,particularly 2021 - underperform IPOs from quieter years, over 6 months to 3 years?

 - Grouped all 397 IPOs by listing year and compared median `relative_cagr` (IPO CAGR − Nifty CAGR) across four horizons, applying horizon-maturity filtering throughout
 - **Bootstrapped 95% confidence intervals** (5,000 resamples per cohort) on each cohort's median relative CAGR, to account for uneven sample sizes across listing years (ranging from 15 IPOs in 2020 to 105 in 2025)